Is Orcon broadband right for me?

 Orcon broadband summary

 Orcon broadband is worth considering if you are after an unlimited data plan and can commit to a 12- or 24-month contract.
-While the broadband plans are basic, you can choose to add on or bundle a number of extras to create a package to suit your household and you can save on monthly bills you opt for Orcon Power or Orcon Mobile.
+While the broadband plans are basic, you can choose to add on or bundle a number of extras to create a package to suit your household.
+By adding Orcon Power or Orcon Mobile, you can save more on your monthly bills.

 It’s good to know that if you need to wait for fibre to get installed to your property, Orcon offers the ADSL While You Wait plan so you stay connected.
 However, if you are the type of person that likes to be able to call when you have a problem, this is not possible with this provider as communication is managed over email.